ratedcrypto/dbdiff-docker/README.md

 Under public directory create .dbdiff file based on .dbdiff.example.
 Add user, password, port and host.

-This example is using MySQL v5.6 so .server configuration of .dbdiff will look like the following.
+This example is using MySQL v5.6 so server configuration of .dbdiff will look like the following.

 ```yaml
 server1: